How to Make Hay and the Tools You Need

 When stacking hay, don’t let the bales touch the ground directly, and pay attention to the stacking height.
 Stacking too high can cause the hay to mold and overheat.
 Also, make sure to leave ventilation channels in the storage area to reduce humidity and prevent mold.

-If you have to store hay outdoors, you’d best place pallets underneath the stacks to prevent moisture buildup.
-When it rains, cover the hay with plastic or other protective materials, and once the weather clears, it’s a good idea to dry the hay again.
+If you must store hay outdoors, it’s best to place pallets under the hay bales to prevent moisture buildup.
+During rain, cover the hay with plastic or other protective material.
+After the weather clears, it’s best to dry the hay again.
+When storing round hay bales outdoors, try to choose a location that is elevated and has good drainage.

 Conclusion

-After reading the detailed guide above, you should now know how to make hay and which machines to use at each stage.
+After reading the detailed guide above, you should now understand how to make hay and which machines are needed at each stage.
 If you have any questions, feel free to contact us at ANON.
 As leaders in agricultural machinery, we offer the most professional advice and the highest quality machines.

 FAQ